kevintuhumury/milkman/README.md

     Once you've authorized Milkman, you'll receive a hash called 'frob' from Remember The Milk.
 The page from Remember The Milk will list something like the following: 'No callback URL specified for this API key.
 Your frob value is YOUR_FROB'.
 Copy and paste that YOUR_FROB value below and press <enter>:

 Copy the URL (as requested) and paste it in your browser.
-Next copy the frob from the Remember The Milk website, paste it in your shell and press <enter> as described above.
+Next copy the frob from the Remember The Milk website, paste it in your shell and press enter.
 Once you've done that, you'll receive the authentication token (auth token) from Remember The Milk:

     USERNAME, you've successfully authorized Milkman with Remember The Milk.
 As you can see we've received your username and an authorization token.
 Both this auth token, your API key and shared secret should be saved for later use.
 You can either save them in a YAML file and load them in your application, include them in the Ruby script where you're using this gem or set them as environment variables.
 That's completely up to you.